ironmeld/multilang-byteio-tests/src/python3/idiomatic1/README.txt

 # perftest.py
 Runs a performance test run of byteio.byteio.copy()
-A test run may produce results for tests with different parameters.
+A test run may produce multiple results for tests with different parameters.

 Results are placed in results.jsonl.
 The format is lines of json.